losizm/scamper/README.md

 ## Specialized Header Access

 `HttpMessage` provides a set of methods for generalized header access.
-Using these methods, the header name and value are represented as `String`.
+Using these methods, the header name and value are each represented as `String`.

 ```scala
 import scala.language.implicitConversions